Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-role-client-login.md

 # Client Authentication

-Now it is time for you to start the React client—if you haven't yet—and verify that the users and roles endpoints are working.
+Now it is time for you to start the React client if you haven't yet, and verify that the users and roles endpoints are working.

 ## Start the client